Federal appeals court says Trump unlawfully invoked the Alien Enemies Act for deportations

 Those claims stemmed from a separate order issued by the Supreme Court earlier this year in which the justices, without deciding whether Trump lawfully invoked the act, said he could continue to use it for now but that migrants targeted under it are entitled to notice and an opportunity to challenge their impending removal in court.

 The New Orleans-based appeals court concluded on Tuesday that the government’s decision to give migrants seven days’ notice before removing them under the act “appears to comply with the Supreme Court’s directive.”
-But that part of the court’s ruling was joined only by Southwick, an appointee of former President George W. Bush, and Judge Andrew Oldham, a Trump appointee.
+But that part of the court’s ruling was joined only by Southwick, an appointee of former President George W. Bush, and Judge Andrew Oldham, a Trump appointee who otherwise dissented from the court’s ruling that Trump unlawfully invoked the Alien Enemies Act.

 Ramirez, an appointee of former President Joe Biden, said in a partial dissent that “seven days’ notice is not reasonably calculated, under all the circumstances, to afford detainees, especially those who are unrepresented, due process under the AEA.”